 Blue indicates signal activity or a state that varies from default conditions.
-Lockout and Alert conditions, for instance, are indicated by this color.
+Mode S reply generation Lockout and Alert conditions, for instance, are indicated by this color.

 The status of all monitored functions and operational conditions is displayed through the selection of the Standby/Diagnostics Mode.
-See Sections 2.3.6.4, and 5.2 for corrective actions in case of a failure.
+See Sections 2.3.7.4, and 5.2 for corrective actions in case of a failure.